 If your child is young be sure he or she can put on and take off swimsuits without help, dry off, and change into other clothing.

-Our camp is fully equipped with the latest (appropriate) video games, iPads for the kids, carpet ball and lots of other fun things to do.
+Our camp is fully equipped with the latest (appropriate) video games, iPads for the kids, carpet ball, sports equipment and lots of other fun things to do.

 Parents say we do a great job at giving their kids a safe, fun, and profitable week at camp.
 Even so, sometimes we miss something we need to hear about.
 So always feel free to tell us about situations, problems, or issues of any kind that affect your child's experience at camp.
 We'll do our best to take care of your concerns and needs.
 We're here to serve you and your child and we always want to know how we can do an even better job.

 If you need to pick up your child before 4:00 p.m., please let us know in advance so we can have your child ready when you arrive.
-You can call the check-in table anytime during the day at (703) 525-8218, and then touch 18# when the recording answers your call.
+You can call the check-in table anytime during the day at the number we will provide.
 If your call goes to an answering device, leave a message and someone will call you right back.

 If you need to reach us during the day you may always call or, better yet, text camp director Herb Owen's cell phone at (703) 254-8305.

 Attendance at Camp Kids Place and participation in the program is open to all children regardless of race, religion or ethnic background.
 Camp Kids Place is a Christian camp that teaches biblical principles to our campers.